-The proposed prohibition language is similar to the former water quality objective, which did not allow pesticide concentrations in detectable amounts, in that it prohibits the discharge of aquatic pesticides to surface waters.
-The proposed amendment, however, may be considered less restrictive than the existing water quality objective because it provides the Water Board with the discretion to approve and regulate eligible aquatic pesticide applications that meet specific criteria set forth in the proposed Basin Plan.
+The proposed prohibition language is similar to the former water quality objective in that it prohibits the discharge of aquatic pesticides to surface waters.
+The proposed amendment, however, may be considered less restrictive than the existing water quality objective because it does provide the Water Board with the discretion to approve and regulate eligible aquatic pesticide applications that meet specific criteria set forth in the proposed Basin Plan.

-The federal antidegradation requirements allow lowering of water quality under some circumstances where a state finds that it is "necessary to accommodate important economic or social development"; and provided the water quality is adequate to protect existing uses fully.
+The federal antidegradation requirements allow lowering of water quality under some circumstances where a state finds that it is "necessary to accommodate important economic or social development"; and provided that the water quality is suitable to allow the existing uses to be attained.

 Therefore, where the federal antidegradation policy applies, it does not absolutely prohibit any changes in water quality.
 The federal antidegradation regulations establish a three-part test for determining when adverse changes in surface water quality may be permitted.
-The antidegradation analysis below provides justification to demonstrate that the proposed amendment complies with the federal antidegradation regulations which divide waters into three tiers of water quality.
+The antidegradation analysis below demonstrates that the proposed amendment complies with the federal antidegradation regulations which divide waters into three tiers of water quality.
 For a project to comply with the antidegradation policy, the antidegradation policy analysis must find that each water tier is provided its appropriate level of protection.
 Tier One protects existing uses and provides the absolute floor of water quality in all waters of the United States.
 Tier Two applies to waters where the quality of the water is of better quality than necessary to support propagation of fish, shellfish, and wildlife and recreation in and on the water.
 Tier Three provides for the protection of water quality in waters designated as Outstanding National Resource Waters (ONRWs) which are regarded as the highest quality waters of the United States.